denoland/docs/runtime/reference/migration_guide.md

 mycompany.com:8111/:_authToken=token
 ```

-Learn more about private registry configuration.
+Learn more about private registry configuration
 [on `npm packages` page](/runtime/fundamentals/node/#private-registries).

 Deno 2 has workspace support, allowing you to mix Deno-first and Node-first